 - Identify and assess our material water impacts, risks and opportunities

 - Improve our understanding of our water footprint

-- Develop and implement water management plans covering the lifecycles of each of our assets – to avoid, minimise or mitigate the impacts and risks
+- Develop and implement water management plans covering each of our assets' lifecycles – to avoid, minimise or mitigate the impacts and risks

-- Improve our water management, including identifying and setting water-related targets
+- Improve our water management performance, including identifying and setting water-related targets

-- Support continued engagement with significant stakeholders, and public reporting on our progress.
+- Ongoing engagement with significant stakeholders, and public reporting on our progress.

 Our water balance

-We are working to better define the “water balance” at our assets – in other words, the water we consume, how much we withdraw from various sources, and where it goes – to support improvements in our monitoring, reporting and water management.
+We are working to enhance the “water balance” at our assets – that is, the water we consume, the amount we withdraw from various sources, and where it goes – to support improvements in our monitoring, reporting and water management.